 Adaptive Equipment and Devices (CCTV, Read Machine, Tape Player 2 or 4 Track, Adaptive Computer -voice recognition, speech synthesizer, etc.) are available in the DRC access Laboratory during normal office hours.
 Individuals in need of assistance in operating adaptive equipment should schedule an appointment.

-In all cases, the disabled individual needs to identify his/her impairment or functional limitation and provide contact information (name, address, phone, etc.).
+In all cases, the individual with a disability needs to identify his/her impairment or functional limitation and provide contact information (name, address, phone, etc.).